Get a Tip

 Planning ahead

 I think it's important to always have little snacks and toys when you go on an outing.
-John loves his special Mary Popping back pack where we keep his favourite things which I use to comfort and calm him if it all becomes too stressful or noisy for him.
+John loves his special Mary Poppins back pack where we keep his favourite things which I use to comfort and calm him if it all becomes too stressful or noisy for him.
 I put in his Nintendo, a toy, a book, drink, snack/treat and also a walkman so he can listen to a story or music.

 Separate outings bag

-I keep a separate outings bag always packed and ready to go with a change of clothes, pads and wipes etc I just need to add snacks and off so then I'm not flying around at the last minute when going out.
+I keep a separate outings bag always packed and ready to go with a change of clothes, pads and wipes etc. I just need to add snacks and off so then I'm not flying around at the last minute when going out.

 Timelines